 If I were, to be honest, the pandemic did shake me up, and I remember being scared.
 When I look back to those dreaded times, I realize that the pandemic taught me a few valuable lessons, both personally and professionally.

-Here is me harking back the last two years and summarizing my experience working with organizations –
+Here is me harking back to the last two years and summarizing my experience working with organizations -

 When the pandemic began two years ago, I saw many transformation success stories where the beneficial changes introduced disappeared in less than a quarter.
 It was hard to find any trace of the transformation work in most cases, and it was mayhem.

 Many of my friends, colleagues, and I froze, not knowing how to deal with what we faced.
 It was back to basics for us, but this time with the experience of having played a beneficial role in organizational transformation, albeit in a different world.

 Back to basics, for we had a new change unfolding in front of our eyes and the clear and present danger of not responding to it staring at us from close quarters.

 The biggest challenge we faced was the paralyzed management, for they were entirely out of their depths.
 The universal and non-negotiable management mandate to keep the current system running at all costs was the last thing needed.
 Yes, the struggle was absolute.

 The pandemic re-emphasized the need for a new system.